• Skip to main content

 Epidemiology

-• Most common arthritic condition of the foot.
+• Most common arthritic condition of the foot

-• Adults (usually degenerative arthritis).
+• Adults – degenerative arthritis

 Etiology

-Trauma
+Acute Trauma

-• Hyperextension injury of the first MTP joint.
+• Hyperextension injury

-• Impaction of the proximal phalanx against the metatarsal head.
+• Impaction of proximal phalanx

-• Flattened or squared metatarsal head
+• Flattened metatarsal head

 • Pes planus